Article l Volume 12 March 11, 2022

 I encourage you to visit the following website and read about the teaching of black history

-https//www.wbcfallschurch@blogspot.com If that doesn't work just google: warner baptist church my journal
+https//www.wbcfallschurch@blogspot.com.
+If that doesn't work, just Google: warner baptist church my journal

 I talk a lot about how we came out of slavery.
 But consider this, the Jews came out of captivity more than 15 times according to the Bible.
-They would be delivered, after a few years, then they would be conquered again.
-So, my message to the Afro- Americans is BEWARE!
+They would be delivered, after a few years, and then they would be conquered again.
+So, my message to the African Americans is BEWARE!

 B. I talk a lot about local influential people in Suffolk.
-Today I'm going to mention 6 people from the Pleasant Hill community.
+Today, I'm going to mention 6 people from the Pleasant Hill community.

-C. My sympathy goes out to the family of Orvel "Arlee" Beamon (I know they started saying Ali,).
+C. My sympathy goes out to the family of Orvel "Arlee" Beamon (I know they started saying Ali).

-Copyright 2022.Grady E. Bryant, Sr. All rights reserved.
+Copyright 2022.
+Grady E. Bryant, Sr. All rights reserved.

 ( The top picture was taken in June 2014, the bottom picture in March 2022)